Providing a reliable power source for the hospital to become 100% self-sustaining by 2021

 Solar Development Case Study

-The project to invest further into hospital solar by 2021 will bring the following benefits:
+The project to invest further into hospital solar will bring the following benefits:

 UNINTERRUPTED POWER SUPPLY